RLogik/whales/examples/prolog/README.md

 To see the status of the docker containers and images, call `./.whales/docker.sh --status;`.

-To clean the images and containers created by the above commands, call `./clean.sh --mode docker`.
+Call `./.whales/docker.sh --clean;` to clean the images and containers created within this project.